perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 In version 9, building apps are Ivy by default but building libraries are still View Engine.

-In Version 10, the instruction Sets tend to be stable.
+In Version 10, the instruction sets tend to be stable.
 Building libraries will be Ivy to use ngcc less.

 In Version 11 ngcc will be just a backup for legacy libraries that still use View Engine.